A very elegant, antique, Victorian, falling occasional table

 Description

-Very elegant, Victorian, falling leaf Sutherland occasional table, featuring an attractive walnut finish, an oval top, raised on fluted, turned supports ending with carved cabriole legs and original brass casters connected by solid stretchers.
+Very elegant Victorian-style, falling leaf Sutherland occasional table, featuring an attractive walnut finish, an oval top, raised on fluted, turned supports ending in carved cabriole legs, and original brass casters connected by solid stretchers.
 This antique table is in excellent condition — ready to be placed in your home.

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+There is currently a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
+Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally, the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Variations from the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century.
-Everything was inspired by Napoleon’s reign.
+Everything was influenced by Napoleon’s reign.
 It emphasized strong similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Notable and worth mentioning are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco' — meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+The next is Baroque, a term derived from the Portuguese 'barocco' — meaning an irregularly developed pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, using dark stains, moldings, sturdy bases, and relief carvings.
+These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads — these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
+Lion’s paws, eagle heads — these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially crucial when searching for an exclusive antique that suits your interior.
+This is especially important when searching for an exclusive antique that suits your interior.

-The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+The key aspect of elite antique furniture is originality.
+Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Manufacturer information